August: Strategies to Avoid Burnout

 Sinksy, C.A., Willard-Grace, R., Schutzbank, A.M., Sinksy, T.A., Margolius, D., & Bodenheimer, T. (2013).
 In search of joy in practice: A report of 23 high-functioning primary care practices.
 Annals of Family Medicine, 11: 272-278.

 Weight, C.J., Sellon, J.L., Lessard-Anderson, C.R., Shanafelt, T.D., Olsen, K.D., & Laskowski, E.R.
 (2013).
 Physical activity, quality of life, and burnout among physician trainees: The effect of a team-based, incentivized exercise program.
 Mayo Clinical Proceedings, 88(12): 1435-1442.

 The Colorado Medical Society and its Expert Panel on Physician Wellness have taken on the goal of improving physician wellness and reducing burnout in 2014.
 A crucial partner in the effort are the experts at the Behavioral Health and Wellness Program at the University of Colorado Anschutz Medical Campus, who will develop a toolkit over the next year specifically tailored to physicians to address the eight dimensions of wellness with a focus on stress and burnout.
 BHWP experts will provide monthly web posts and encourage CMS members to provide feedback to shape the development of the toolkit.
-Above is the fifth in the series.
+Above is the fourth in the series.
 Log in and post your comments on this month’s feature in the space below.
 And go to www.cms.org/resources/category/physician-wellness to view others in the series.